P403n1x87/git-railway/README.md

 commit a certain ref has been on.
 Sometimes this information is missing.
 For example, when one does a merge by fast-forwarding, all the intermediate commits are not marked with the ref of the target branch.
 Should they be part of the branch or not?
-Whenever you see a piece of gray rail in the graph, that's where the ref information is missing.
+Whenever you see a piece of grey rail in the graph, that's where the ref information is missing.